QuantEcon/lecture-source-py/source/rst/chang_credible.rst

 Now in this lecture, there is no time :math:`0` Ramsey planner

-Instead, there is a sequence of government decision-makers, one for each :math:`t`
+Instead there is a sequence of government decision-makers, one for each :math:`t`

 The time :math:`t` government decision-maker choose time :math:`t` government actions after forecasting what future governments will do